RedisLabs/redislabs-docs/content/kubernetes/active-active/prepare-clusters.md

     kubectl get secret -o yaml <rec-name>
     ```

-    The admin credentials secret for an REC named `rec1` would similar to this:
+    The admin credentials secret for an REC named `rec1` would be similar to this:

     ```yaml
     apiVersion: v1